Anxiety & Panic

 At times we can experience short but very intense periods of anxiety or panic attacks.
 We may experience panic attacks because of any of the above anxiety problems e.g. if we have difficulties with social situations, being in a social situation may lead us to have a panic attack.
 But, sometimes, panic attacks can hit us out of the blue without any warning or clear reason as to why.
 Panic attacks are frightening so it’s not surprising that we worry about when the next panic attack will occur and may start to avoid certain situations in case we have a panic attack.

 CBT can help us develop alternative, less threatening explanations of the problem, anxiety and panic thoughts and behaviours can be unlearned.
+Sometimes past experiences can be part of what makes us feel anxious and EMDR can help us process and move through those past experiences so that they don't disturb us so much.
 Yoga Therapy can help by more directly reducing the physical feelings of stress which in turn can positively influence our worry.
 If you need help managing anxiety, get in touch and let’s talk about how therapy can help you

 You can read more about the anxiety problems above by clicking on the bold text.